allanduong/express-3/README.md

-# express-3
+# itc230-express-3
-Adds express generator, mongodb, etc.
+initial setup with node and express